mjoannou/audiovisual-moments-in-time/feature_extractor/README.md

 # Usage

-Run the code from the terminal or Anaconda prompt and provide required filepaths and choice of CNN model.
+Run extract_features.py from the terminal or Anaconda prompt and provide required filepaths and choice of CNN model.
 `-repo_dir` is the location of this repo on your local machine, `-MIT_dir` is the location of the unzipped Moments in Time dataset, `-tfrecord_dir` is the desired location for the tfrecord set to be saved (you should create an empty folder first),